SadoP/Anno1800Skyscraper/README.md

 If you have problems installing poetry, follow the installation instructions here:
 [https://python-poetry.org/docs/#installation](https://python-poetry.org/docs/#installation)
 ## Usage
- - Create a Design or in [Anno Designer](https://github.com/AnnoDesigner/anno-designer) or use [Anno 1800 Savegame Visualizer](https://github.com/NiHoel/Anno1800SavegameVisualizer) to import your stamps or savegames into Anno Designer.
+ - Create a Design in [Anno Designer](https://github.com/AnnoDesigner/anno-designer) or use [Anno 1800 Savegame Visualizer](https://github.com/NiHoel/Anno1800SavegameVisualizer) to import your stamps or savegames into Anno Designer.
  - Save your design as a .ad-file in a separate folder in this project.
 I'll be using "./layouts/realistic" as an example here.
 If you want to run the tool multiple times, every layout needs their own directory.
  - Run the program with the following parameters:
    - dir (d): The directory your ad file is in